supercollider/supercollider/README_LINUX.md

    frontends like ccmake or cmake-gui, or by simply editing the `build/CMakeCache.txt` file.

-   For example to enable a release build to run the following in your build
+   For example to enable a release build run the following in your build:
-   directory:

    ```
    $> cmake -DCMAKE_BUILD_TYPE=Release ..